mrabarnett/mrab-regex/README.rst

 Keeps the part of the entire match after the position where ``\K`` occurred; the part before it is discarded.

-It does not affect what capture groups return.
+It does not affect what groups return.

-Examples:

 .. sourcecode:: python